fdfdsfadf/justgames/games/proxy/README.md

 If you want to use it the best way is to first going the discord server as it will be given only to those inside of it permanently. *discord.gg/jJ5E8ZzQGB*

 # Proxy access
-22/7/2025 is the release date of interstellar it is currently under username and password but will be accessable to everyone for a week.
+The release date of interstellar it is 22/7/2025

 LINK TO 2 CORE https://super-duper-funicular-wrg5v7qxq55ph75p-8080.app.github.dev